-Naval officers are U.S. citizens and they must be 19-35 years old, although in some cases where there's a high demand for officers in certain positions, the upper limit of the age requirement may be waived.
-Officer candidates must pass two drug and alcohol tests and a physical.
+The first step to becoming a naval officer is to make sure you meet the minimum requirements.
+Naval officers are U.S. citizens, and they must be 19-35 years old, although in some cases where there's a high demand for officers in certain positions, the upper limit of the age requirement may be waived.
+Officer candidates must pass two drug and alcohol tests and pass a physical.
 Applicants with more than two dependent children are ineligible for officer commissions.

 The Navy determines if applicants meet moral standards by conducting background investigations that include evaluating candidates' criminal history and traffic offenses.
-Officer candidates must also be willing to make a 3-5 year service commitment; however, more time may be required depending on the position.
+Officer candidates must also be willing to make a three-year to five-year service commitment, though more time may be required, depending on the position.

 U.S. Naval Academy

 Aspiring naval officers can apply directly to the U.S. Naval Academy in Annapolis, MD, for their undergraduate education.
 At the academy, students earn a Bachelor of Science degree and receive a commission of ensign in the U.S. Navy upon graduation.
-The curriculum consists of courses in social science, engineering, natural science and humanities.
-Students can also enroll in a majors program to pursue specialized study.
+The curriculum consists of courses in social science, engineering, natural science, and humanities.
+Students can also pursue specialized study.
 Character education, along with leadership and physical training, are also core components of the program.

 Naval Reserve Officers Training Corps (NROTC)

 Alternatively, college students may apply to the NROTC program, through which they may become commissioned officers after graduating.
-While in the NROTC, hosted by select colleges and universities only, students complete courses in national security, naval science, foreign language, physics and calculus in addition to their normal college coursework.
+While in the NROTC, hosted by select colleges and universities only, students complete courses in national security, naval science, foreign language, physics, and calculus in addition to their normal college coursework.
 NROTC students participate in weekly drills and physical conditioning to prepare them for military life.
-Students in the program also attend training sessions lasting 4-6 weeks long each summer.
+Students in the program also attend training sessions lasting four to six weeks each summer.
 Those who successfully complete the program earn a commission as an ensign in the U.S. Naval Reserve.

 The Direct Commission Officer Indoctrination Course (DCOIC) program provides newly commissioned naval reserve officers with the academic instruction necessary for them to fulfill their professional roles.
 This 2-week training includes coursework in military indoctrination and naval leadership, like naval warfare and military law, along with required physical and military training.

 - Memorize certain items.
 Individuals should study and memorize the OCS Gouge pack.
-These day-to-day items will be referred to in OCS.
-Prior to arrival at ODS, officers will need to have memorized the following items: Sailor's Creed, Chain of Command, Code of Conduct, General Orders of a Sentry, Phonetic Alphabet, Ranks, Mission of the Navy, Marines' Hymn and Anchors Aweigh.
+These day-to-day items will be referred to in the OCS.

 - Keep living quarters clean.
-Officers are subject to have their rooms searched anytime.
-An officer must comply with the daily room standards.
+Officers are subject to have their rooms searched anytime and must comply with the daily room standards.

-According to Navy Personnel Command, opportunities for promotion and the promotion process can vary depending on the staffing needs of the Navy; however, naval officers may earn promotions based on a Selection Board review of their Officer Summary Record and Performance Summary Report.
-Both outline a candidate's training-to-date, job performance and accomplishments.
-Factors that may influence the Selection Board's decision include the amount of time served and in what grade, recommendations from supervisors and exam test results.
+The fourth step to becoming a naval officer is to consider advancement.
+According to Navy Personnel Command, opportunities for promotion can vary depending on staffing needs; however, naval officers may earn promotions based on a Selection Board review of their Officer Summary Record and Performance Summary Report.
+Both outline a candidate's training-to-date, job performance, and accomplishments.
+Factors that may influence the Selection Board's decision include the amount of time served and in what grade, recommendations from supervisors, and exam results.